 I made up some domino math sheets with a robot theme…. the idea was taken directly from Katherine Marie.

-I made a Robot Job Matching Game, collecting pictures of robots doing a job and humans doing the same job so kids could match them up.
-I wanted to illustrate the idea that humans create robots to do jobs they can’t do or don’t want to do or want to automate.
+I made a Robot Job Matching Game, (click there for a free printable of it) bycollecting pictures of robots doing a job and humans doing the same job so kids could match them up.
+I wanted to illustrate that humans create robots to do jobs they can’t do or don’t want to do or want to automate.

 Free Play Activities